 Historical Jesus

-Monumental saga of the life and times of Galilean, Jesus of Nazareth, as well as the faith, religion, and church founded to honor and disseminate his acts and teachings.
-Join host Mark Vinet on this exciting and fascinating journey through time exploring and focusing on the interesting, compelling, wonderful, tragic, intriguing, and inspiring stories of the Bible and the many great works of Christian theology, literature, architecture, music, and art inspired by the words and deeds of Jesus Christ.
+This podcast explores the monumental saga of the life and times of Jesus of Nazareth, as well as the faith, religion, and church founded to honor his acts and teachings.
+Host Mark Vinet takes listeners on a fascinating journey through the stories of the Bible and Christian theology, literature, architecture, music, and art inspired by Jesus Christ.

 Episodes